dictation-toolbox/Caster/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Title

-!--- Provide a title for this pull request above --
+!--- Provide a title for this pull request above.
+Is this a trivial change fixing a typo or an obvious code error?
+If so, insert "Trivial change" as the title and delete the remainder of the template.--

 ## Description